robertahunt/specify7-wiki/Issue-Workflow.md

 GitHub [milestones](https://github.com/specify/specify7/milestones) should be used to organize issues resolutions into releases.
 Issues assigned to **prerelease** are those to be considered for the closest upcoming release.
 Issues which are to be deferred to the following release should be assigned to **next-release**.
 Other issues should not be assigned to any milestone to indicate unspecified future release.

 Milestones will be managed across releases as follows:
 * Any unresolved issues in **prerelease** will be reassigned to **next-release**.
 * The **prerelease** milestone will be renamed with the release version and closed.
 * The **next-release** milestone will be renamed as the new **prerelease**.
 * A new **next-release** milestone will be created.

 ## Issue Resolution Workflow
 [Open issues](https://github.com/specify/specify7/issues?q=is%3Aopen+is%3Aissue+milestone%3Aprerelease) in **prerelease** should be addressed by a team member according to priority.
-Once a solution to the issue has been committed, the issue will be *closed*.
+Once a solution to the issue has been committed, the issue will be *closed* and should be given one of the following reason labels.

+### Reason-for-closing labels
+* **res:fixed** - The problem described by the issue has been fixed for the milestone.
+* **res:duplicate** - The issue is a duplicate of an existing issue.
+* **res:invalid** - The situation described by the issue doesn't require any action.
+* **res:not-reproducible** - The problem described by the issue cannot be reproduced.

 [Unresolved closed issues](https://github.com/specify/specify7/issues?utf8=%E2%9C%93&q=is%3Aissue+milestone%3Aprerelease+is%3Aclosed+-label%3Aresolved) should be verified as being resolved by QA staff and either labeled **resolved** or *re-opened*.
+If *re-opened*, the reason-for-closing label should be removed.

 ## Reporting
 In the interest of continuity, a live Bugzilla style [report](https://rawgit.com/benanhalt/3224d141f93c6e1da05c/raw/specify7-issues.html) can be generated from a [script](https://gist.github.com/benanhalt/3224d141f93c6e1da05c) using the GitHub API.
 The report is organized according to the release schedule and sorted by resolution, status and priority.